-For current (and future) data (from May 2021 on): O HOPU sensor.
-See explanation below (last row of this table). by the HOPU stations this deliverable real time NGSI agents for light and noise - considering the data sent - are currently under development but should be ready in short.
-There were hardware the station to be returned to fix the problem, thus incurring some delays.
+• For current (and future) data (from May 2021 on): -- --- ---

+At the time of writing this deliverable real time NGSI agents for light and noise - considering the data sent by the HOPU stations - are currently under development but should be ready in short.
+There were hardware problems that required the station to be returned to fix the problem, thus incurring some delays.